The Matrix

 This information is relevant to health care practitioners, commissioners, managers, and trainers to consider the evidence base for the delivery of psychological interventions for people with chronic pain.
 This information is also relevant to adults, children and young people who have primary and secondary chronic pain, and to healthcare professionals (in primary, community, secondary, tertiary settings) who have direct contact with them and make decisions concerning their care.

-Overview of evidence for Children and Young People
+Overview of evidence for CYP

-The evidence review supports the use of psychological therapies in children and young people (CYP) with chronic pain, and their families (14,15).
+The evidence review supports the use of psychological therapies in children and young people (CYP) with chronic pain, and their families (13,14).
 The evidence base for interventions and treatments is limited when compared to adult populations.
 There are fewer RCT level studies, and low quality of studies is reported across reviews.
 Additionally, reviews include historical evidence with some areas having little to no updated evidence.
 Clinicians should note that suitable interventions missing from this table may be absent due to a still emerging evidence base.
-Clinicians should therefore also draw on expert clinical opinion, current adult population evidence, and existing frameworks in paediatric psychology (6), when deciding on suitable treatment pathways.
+Clinicians should therefore also draw on expert clinical opinion, current adult population evidence, and existing frameworks in paediatric psychology (5), when deciding on suitable treatment pathways.

 Previous matrix guidance (2015) included Acceptance and Commitment Therapy (ACT) as part of a range of interventions available to young people, although noted the overall low quality of studies in this field.
-An updated systematic review confirms that the evidence base for this therapy is still emerging, however notes smaller studies when taken together show some promising directions for ACT in CYP with chronic pain (21).
+An updated systematic review confirms that the evidence base for this therapy is still emerging, however notes smaller studies when taken together show some promising directions for ACT in CYP with chronic pain (18).

 Biofeedback and relaxation approaches are often included with CBT analyses and recommendations, however there is very little recent evidence regarding this as a standalone intervention.
-One recent meta-analysis evidence shows a large and sustained effect for these used together for CYP with headache pain (18).
+One recent meta-analysis evidence shows a large and sustained effect for these used together for CYP with headache pain (19).

-Overview of Evidence for Adults
+Overview of evidence for adults:

 A range of non-pharmacological self-management and psychological interventions are evidenced for people with chronic pain, however, the quality of the evidence in these studies have ranged from low to high.
 In order to be consistent our focus has been on interventions with the highest levels of efficacy and the strongest levels of evidence where these exist.
 The evidence tables below include interventions with high and moderate levels of evidence (“A” and “B” respectively) and small to large levels of efficacy.
 The evidence is obtained from systematic reviews/meta-analyses of Randomised Control Trials (RCTs) and studies of psychological interventions compared to control group (e.g. placebo, treatment as usual, waiting list control or other active treatment).

 As highlighted in the table, the following psychological interventions are recommended in the treatment of chronic pain; CBT, ACT, Pain Management Programmes, Self-management Programmes and Mindfulness based interventions.
-A review of evidence from SIGN, NICE, and other sources recommends consideration of Acceptance and Commitment Therapy (ACT) and/or Cognitive Behavioural Therapy (CBT) for the management of chronic pain in people aged 16 years and over (3,13).
+A review of evidence from SIGN, NICE, and other sources recommends consideration of Acceptance and Commitment Therapy (ACT) and/or Cognitive Behavioural Therapy (CBT) for the management of chronic pain in people aged 16 years and over (2,15).
 This recommendation is supported by high level evidence of small to medium efficacy on psychological, functioning and pain associated outcomes, however, there is insufficient evidence to support superiority of either intervention over the other.
-A comparative meta-analysis (29) found interdisciplinary ACT had a greater effect size for physical disability, psychosocial impact, and depression compared to unidisciplinary ACT.
+A comparative meta-analysis (22) found interdisciplinary ACT had a greater effect size for physical disability, psychosocial impact, and depression compared to unidisciplinary ACT.
 ACT and CBT should be delivered by healthcare professionals with appropriate training.

-There is some evidence from systematic reviews for mindfulness-based interventions in chronic pain (22,32,33).
-There is also a recommendation for continued research to understand the role of mindfulness in treating pain (3).
+There is some evidence from systematic reviews for mindfulness-based interventions in chronic pain (23-25).
+There is also a recommendation for continued research to understand the role of mindfulness in treating pain (2).
 A small effect size for primary pain outcomes (migraines) was however reported in one meta-analytic study for mindfulness-based interventions.
-Mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MCBT) have shown more effectiveness compared to eclectic/unspecified Mindfulness-based interventions (MBI) (32).
+Mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MCBT) have shown more effectiveness compared to eclectic/unspecified Mindfulness-based interventions (MBI) (24).

-The evidence for biofeedback has been considered and there is evidence for large effect sizes in some situations (37), however, NICE discourages Biofeedback as a management option for people with chronic primary pain (3).
+The evidence for biofeedback has been considered and there is evidence for large effect sizes in some situations (26), however, NICE discourages Biofeedback as a management option for people with chronic primary pain (2).
 It is included in the table as an alternative or adjunct to other recommendations.

 Overview of Evidence for Older People

-A review of psychological interventions for the treatment of chronic pain in older adults indicates small benefits, including reducing pain and catastrophizing beliefs and improving pain self-efficacy for managing pain (40).
+A review of psychological interventions for the treatment of chronic pain in older adults indicates small benefits, including reducing pain and catastrophizing beliefs and improving pain self-efficacy for managing pain (27).
 The results were strongest when delivered using group-based approaches.
 Further research is needed to enhance the efficacy of psychological approaches and sustainability of treatment effects among older people with chronic pain.
 Clinicians are advised that there are differences in presentation of psychological problems in later life and to consult Delivering Effective Psychological Therapies and Interventions to Older People for further information on factors relevant to practice.

 Recommendation